gitter-badger/hibbitts-design-org/pages/blog/2015-12-11-using-grav-with-github/post.md

 ---
-title: 'Using Grav with GitHub (and Deploy)'
+title: 'Using Grav with GitHub Desktop (and Deploy)'
 slug: using-grav-with-github-and-deploy
 date: '13-12-2015 00:00'
 published: true